csesmita/kubernetes-helper/RefreshCluster.md

 //If $ (id -u) : $(id -g) gives an illegal variable, then run id, and replace these with sv440 and group name, etc.

+// At this point, create worker nodes so other kube-system pods can be hosted on them.

 (For the following command try =\$w1tch\#123 with no " " if the command fails.) kubectl create secret docker-registry regcred --docker-server=https://index.docker.io/v1/ --docker-username=sv440 --docker-password="\\$w1tch#123" --docker-email="sv440@cam.ac.uk" && kubectl get secret regcred --output="jsonpath={.data.\\.dockerconfigjson}" | base64 --decode